Do you ever feel overwhelmed by writing?

 - Tasks—What tasks you will accomplish.

-You can use this method with any type of writing project: article, blog, book, essay, a poetry collection, etc.
+You can use this method with any type of writing project: article, blog, book, essay, poetry collection, etc.

 Step #4 Stick to your schedule.